Roadworks - Forfar and Kirriemuir from January 2026

 Public Transport

-Public transport will be affected in both Forfar and Kirriemuir town centres by the respective works.
+Public transport will be affected in Kirriemuir town centres by the respective works.

 Details about changes relating to necessary temporary bus stop closures and temporary relocations will be displayed on the relevant bus stops and you can find any relevant information on our Public Transport bus timetables webpage.